eclipse-sumo/sumo/docs/web/docs/Simulation/Meso.md

 headway = defaultHeadway / greenFraction
 ```

-Note, that the maximum flow cannot exceed the value at permenant green light regardless of penalty value.
+Note, that the maximum flow cannot exceed the value at permanent green light regardless of penalty value.

 ### Penalty at uncontrolled intersections